m13253/userland-ipip/README.md

 Userland IPIP + IP6IP (6in4) / IPIP6 + IP6IP6 tunnel for Linux

+userland-ipip sets up either an IPIP + IP6IP (6in4) tunnel, or an IPIP6 + IP6IP6
+tunnel between two hosts.

 ## Features

 userland-ipip reduces headache when you find that a `type ip6tnl mode any`